LinkedIn: Identify the best prospects with Spotlight filters

 The filters “previous company”, “sector of activity”, “school”, “language” and “listening to”

 This option is optional.
-Indeed, with regard to the “sector of activity” filter for example, most LinkedIn users do not enter this field in their profile.
+Indeed, with regard to the "activity sector" filter for example, most LinkedIn users do not provide this field in their profile.
 Be aware, however, that the more filters you use, the more you will increase your chances of finding good prospects .

 After choosing all your filters, all you have to do is click on the “Show results” button.
 LinkedIn will then show you a list of prospects that you just have to contact .